Johaney-s/StIFT/src/main/resources/Readme.txt

 is provided, points are separated into tracks when the value of phase drops (as the data should be sorted by phase within tracks).

+After successfull parsing of the grid file, you can specify which phase represents the ZAMS (this will help to estimate near-ZAMS points) and choose which phases you want to exclude from the data.

 To upload input data, choose Data > Upload input data file.
 Provide a .txt file and comment out header lines with '#' symbol:
 #TEMPERATURE LUMINOSITY